Imrane-Halim/web_server/README.md

 # web_server

-- A small, POSIX-oriented HTTP web server written in modern C++ (epoll-based event loop).
+- A small, POSIX-oriented HTTP web server written in C++98 (epoll-based event loop).
 This project implements a minimal but featureful HTTP server with support for:

 - Level-triggered epoll-based event loop and file descriptor management
 - HTTP parsing and response generation